-Using product-level data on prices and output, we use the same identification strategy as before but now control for product-firm fixed effects.
-With these fixed effects, the regressions are identified by changes in prices or output for a given product produced by a firm.
+effects, the regressions are identified by changes in prices or output for a given product produced by a firm.
 Thus, the results are not biased by the addition or the deletion of products.
-Columns 1-2 of Table 6 report the results.
-On average, the reform reduces prices by 18% (column 1).
-Column 2 shows that the reduction is mainly driven by high MRPK firms, who reduce their prices (in total) by more than 20%.
+Columns 1-2 of Table 7 report the results.
+On average, the reform reduces prices by 17% (column 1).
+Column 2 shows that the reduction is mainly driven by high MRPK firms, who reduce their prices (in total) by 21% (= -0.084 - 0.123).

 We also test whether the increase in revenues caused by the reform is accompanied by a product-level increase in output.
 An increase in output for high MRPK firms does not need to occur mechanically in the data, since the results we have shown previously are for firm-level sales.
 Separately reported unit-level sales and prices are used to calculate output.
-Columns 3-4 of Table 6 report the effect of the reform on product-level output, which increases by 22% on average.
-The average effect masks considerable heterogeneity: high MRPK firms increased output by 27% relative to low MRPK firms, while low MRPK firms' output does not change.
+Columns 3-4 of Table 7 report the effect of the reform on product-level output, which increases by 27% on average.
+The average effect masks considerable heterogeneity: high MRPK firms increased output by 24% relative to low MRPK firms, while we cannot reject a 0 effect on low MRPK firms' output.

-In the last three columns of Table 6, we examine whether the policy affected the product portfolio of treated firms.
+In the last three columns of Table 7, we examine whether the policy affected the product portfolio of treated firms.
 Column 5 indicates that the number of products offered increased for high MRPK firms but not low MRPK firms.
 Low MRPK firms were less likely to add new products (column 6) but not more likely to delete products (column 7).
-High MRPK firms, on the other hand, were relatively more likely to offer new products and (marginally significantly) less likely to delete products.
+High MRPK firms, on the other hand, were relatively more likely to offer new products.
 Altogether, these results are consistent with the initially high MRPK firms expanding into new areas, crowding out expansions by low MRPK firms.